A data-driven analysis on the mediation effect of compartment models between control measures and COVID-19 epidemics

-Apparently, the COVID-19 epidemic is a very complicated process, which means many other factors besides the control policies may come into play.
-For example, the cross-border movement of people, the presence of asymptomatic cases, the emergence of new mutant types of coronavirus and so on, make it almost impossible to keep a country free from infection, no matter how severe control measures are taken.
-Furthermore, even with a strong willing, many countries/territories are facing with great difficulties in implementing high-level controls on the public gathering, workplace closure, etc., due to either their own economic or social issues.
+Apparently, our current study is far from complete.
+Firstly, the COVID-19 epidemic is an exceedingly complex process, which means numerous other factors may come into play alongside control policies.
+For example, the movement of people across borders, the presence of asymptomatic cases, the emergence of new mutant types of coronavirus and so on, make it almost impossible to keep a country free from infection, no matter what kinds of control measures are implemented.
+Furthermore, even with a strong willing, many countries/territories are facing with significant challenges in implementing high-level controls on the public gathering, workplace closure, etc., due to both economic and social issues.
 These facts are totally ignored in the current study to a great pity.
-We also constrain our analyses on the first-wave data of COVID-19 epidemic, which means the more fruitful phenomena appeared in the second and following waves of COVID-19, the temporal changes in the control policies of each country in response to the progressing of epidemics have not been taken into consideration yet.
+We also constrain our analyses on the first-wave data of COVID-19 epidemic, which means the more fruitful phenomena appeared in the second and following waves of COVID-19, the temporal changes in the control measures of each country in response to the progressing of epidemics have not been taken into consideration yet.

-In conclusion, this paper collects and evaluates typical control policies implemented by each country, fits and predicts the epidemic data based on the SEIR-QD model, extracts and analyzes key model parameters and dynamical quantities, and finally performs systematical linear and nonlinear regression analyses to reveal the intrinsic impacts of control policies on the COVID-19 epidemic dynamics.
-We aim at providing a reference for policy makers and related scientific workers at the very moment from global critical emergency responses to longer-term sustained COVID-19 disease prevention, so that they can adopt more efficient prevention and control measures to fight against the COVID-19 epidemic based on their own national situations.